Foxy/foxy-node-netlify-functions/src/functions/pre-payment-webhook-webflow/README.md

 It validates the prices of all products in a purchase, regardless of if they are in the same webflow collection, therefore, you can have multiple collections with products in your CMS.

+**It ignores existing subscriptions**.
+If a subscription start date is current, price will be checked.
+If it is in the past, the price is not checked.

 #### Limitations

 - It does not handle discounts.
 - It does not handle item options, such as `price_mod`.
-- It does not update your inventory field to reflect the new quantities after purchase.
+- Due to netlify time limit and webflow request limit, it will break on collections with thousands of products

 ## Usage

-Read the short configuration section bellow to make sure your Webflow Collection and FoxyCart links are all set, then click the deploy to Netlify button at the end of this page, configure your Webflow
+1. Read the short configuration section bellow to make sure your Webflow Collection and FoxyCart links are all set; **This step is important**: your webflow collection and your add to cart buttons/forms need to be properly set for the webhook to work.
+1. Grab your Webflow token: https://university.webflow.com/lesson/intro-to-the-webflow-api#generating-an-api-access-token;
+1. Click the deploy to Netlify button at the end of this page.
+Netlify will provide you with a form for you to provide your configuration.
+The Webflow Prepayment Webhook requires only WEBFLOW_TOKEN.
+The other settings are used for the other services in this repo.
+1. Grab the URL for your webhook in Netlify.
+Be sure to get the correct URL for the webflow-prepayment-webhook.
+To do this, after the deploy is finished, click the "functions" tab, look for `pre-payment-webhook-webflow` function and copy the **Endpoint URL**.
+1. Configure your prepayment webhook using your endpoint.
+Check the docs here: https://wiki.foxycart.com/v/2.0/pre_payment_webhook

-## Configuration
+## Webflow Setup

 In order to use this webhook you'll need to set your Webflow collection, create buttons or forms to add the products to the cart and setup your webhook.